acdh-oeaw/apis-bibsonomy/README.md

-# APIS Bibsonomy
+# APIS Citations

-APIS Bibsonomy is a small addon to the APIS system.
-It allows to store references in Bibsonomy instances and use these references in APIS.
+APIS Citations is a small addon to the APIS system.
+It allows to store references in Bibsonomy or Zotero entries and use these references in APIS.
 It is very generic and should work with most Django installations/projects.

 ## Installation